 - A good teacher is reflective.
 Stubbornness is different to being firm.
 If things aren’t working out, don’t be harsh on yourself or the kids.
 Just tweak it and find what works for you.
 Don’t assume that what works for your friend/neighbour/ that-girl-on-Instagram-with-the-perfect-life will work for you and your kids – Be flexible and realistic.

 - Take time to relax, have a varied and balanced diet and prioritise physical exercise in your plans.
 That’s not easy in a 2 km exercise zone, but even 20 minutes of fast walking will clear your head and get your heart positively pumping.

 - In the past, I have found journaling, meditation and breathing exercises all to be very useful for reducing stress.
 Find what works for you….
-Check in with yourself, ask yourself what you need.
+Check-in with yourself, ask yourself what you need.
 Are you feeling anxious, unsettled in your body?
 Take a shower.
 Let the warm water run over your skin for as long as you can.
 The hot water not only feels soothing but the sound is relaxing as well.
-Do you need distraction?
+Do you need a distraction?
 Watch tv.
 Preferably something that makes you laugh.
 Laughter is a great stress reliever.
 DO NOT WATCH THE NEWS!!!
 Read a book, listen to music or a podcast.
-Do you need connection?
-Call a friend for a catch up.
+Do you need a connection?
+Call a friend for a catch-up.
 Someone you can be real with.
 Chances are they’re feeling exactly the same as you.